brucebatman/BatDLLLoader/README.md

 ### BatBypass
 - The current loader will bypass Defender (11/15/2023)
 - The current loader will probably bypass other EDR like CrowdStrike, Avast.
-(Will be tester)
+(Will be tested someday)
+- Remember kids, if you drop your DLL's on disk and they get flagged, you need to obfuscate those too!

 ### ProcessInjection
 - LoadLibraryA + VirtualAllocEx + CreateRemoteThread